petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/configuring-claritys-site.md

 ## Conclusion

 Congratulations!
-You’ve configured Clarity's enterprise website to ensure it is public and accessible to Clarity’s global audience.
-Next you’ll add some pages to Clarity’s site.
+You've configured Clarity's enterprise website to ensure it is public and accessible to Clarity's global audience.
+Next you'll add some pages to Clarity's site.

 Next Up: [Adding Pages to Clarity's Site](./adding-pages-to-claritys-site.md)